carpentries/instructor-training/_episodes/02-practice-learning.md

     presented with a problem, immediately sees how these skills can be used to solve the problem.

 Note that, while you may not think of yourself as a computational "expert," in the context above that term may accurately describe your skill level.
-We will come back to the expertise of the instructor in the next episode.
+We will come back to the expertise of the instructor and its impact -- positive and negative -- on teaching, in the next episode.
 For now, we are primarily concerned with novices, as this tends to characterize The Carpentries audience.

-You might think of a novice as a sort of an 'empty vessel' into which knowledge can be 'poured'.
-Unfortunately, this analogy has very limited usefulness and generates dangerous misconceptions.
+It is common to think of a novice as a sort of an 'empty vessel' into which knowledge can be 'poured'.
+Unfortunately, this analogy has limited usefulness and is wrong in ways that generate dangerous misconceptions.
 In our next section, we will briefly explore the nature of "knowledge" through a concept that helps us differentiate between novices and competent practitioners in a more useful and visual way.
 This, in turn, will have implications for how we teach.

 ## "All Models are Wrong, but Some are Useful"

-"Knowledge" turns out to be a rather tricky thing to describe.
-Even for an expert, understanding is never a mirror of reality; rather, it is a complicated construction of concepts and connections, much of which is beyond our awareness, leading to things like "intuition".
+"Knowledge" is hard to describe.
+Understanding is never a mirror of reality, even for an expert; rather, it is an internal representation based on our experience with a subject.
+Much of what we know is beyond our awareness, leading to things like "intuition".
-One way of conceptualizing our understanding of a topic is as a **mental model** - whatever reality may be, we have ideas about concepts and relationships and our minds put them together in a way that allows us to extrapolate, or make predictions beyond what we strictly know, filling in gaps to the point that things "make sense."
+This internal representation is often described as a **mental model**.
+A mental model allows us to extrapolate, or make predictions beyond and between the narrow limits of experience and memory, filling in gaps to the point that things "make sense."

-As we learn, we create a mental model of a topic.
-A useful model is one that makes reasonable predictions and fits well with new things we are likely to encounter, or at least does not break down entirely as new concepts are added.
+As we learn, we our mental model evolves to become more useful.
+A useful model makes reasonable predictions and fits well within the range of things we are likely to encounter, or at least does not break down entirely as new concepts are added.
 A driver of a gasoline powered car may do just fine with a mental model that includes relationships between fuel, an engine, and a car battery;
 a broken alternator may not be something they could predict, but learning that another part mediates the relationship